-Step 4: Now you’ll be asked to Setup Destination, which is as simple as choosing Apple Music.
-When you are done, select I’m Finished and let the transfer begin.
+Step 4: Now you’ll be asked to Setup destination, which is as simple as choosing Apple Music.
+When you are done, select I’m finished.
+SongShift will allow you to review the song matches it is planning and let you know about any significant failed matches so that you can try rematching them if necessary.
+When everything looks OK, SongShift will begin the transfer.
 Since it takes a while, it’s a good idea to do this on a desktop instead of a device that has battery life.

 Soundiiz also keeps a fair bit of its better features behind a paywall.
 For example, the free tier lets you transfer Spotify playlists you created, but not any that Spotify curated.
 You’re also limited to transferring playlists one at a time, and only if there are 200 songs or fewer in each of those playlists.
 Pay $4.50 per month or $36 for a full year to lift those restrictions and have way more leeway over how to curate or prepare the content you’re switching over.